simulahmed2113/Lume/docs/11_requirements-overview.md

 ---

-## 1. Product Purpose
+## Overview

-The application is a **G-code–first CNC controller and CAM helper** for a Cirqoid-style PCB milling machine.
+The application is a **G-code-first CNC controller and CAM helper** for a Cirqoid-style PCB milling machine.
 It combines:

-- **FlatCAM-style project management** with multiple G-code “jobs” per project.
+- **FlatCAM-style project management** with multiple G-code "jobs" per project.
-- **NC Viewer–style 2D/3D visualization and simulation** of toolpaths.
+- **NC Viewer-style 2D/3D visualization and simulation** of toolpaths.
 - A **line-by-line streaming engine** that talks to the controller over a serial port using its custom G-code dialect.
 - A set of **advanced operations** (height mapping, realignment, resume-from-click, etc.) implemented primarily as **G-code transforms**.